Updated: Aug 15, 2022

 Oslo the capital city of Norway is what this post is all about, where we stayed, where we ate and what we did, as well as getting to or from the airport.
 The currency of Norway is the Norwegian Krone NKK.
 Some of their coins have holes in the middle,traditionally this was to allow them to be carried around on a rope with a knot of either end and the tradition has stuck.
 Norway is part of the Schengen Area, which means that once your travel documents have been checked in a member country no further checks are carried out when travelling to other member countries, useful if you want to take in Copenhagen in Denmark as part of the same trip, this is easily achieved by taking the DFDS ferry between the two overnight.

 Disclosure: Our site contains Affiliate Links.
-As an Amazon Associate we also earn from qualifying purchases.
-Clicking an Affiliate Link and purshasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
+Clicking an Affiliate Link and purshasing something we recommend, won't cost you anything extra.
 It will though give us a small comission which will help this site remaining a free resource for travellers to explore our world together.